beameio/beame-insta-ssl/README.md

 Is a tool that allows to have access to a machine with HTTPS, via a random hostname, without having a public IP address.

+When using Beame.io, the private key never leaves your computer/server.
+Beame does not look into your traffic.
+While theoretically Beame.io could issue `*.beameio.net` certificate and terminate your traffic (which we don't do), this is preventable by checking certificate fingerprints.

+## ... but there is already Ngrok !?

+From Ngrok documentation:
+> If you want your certificates to match and be protected from man-in-the-middle attacks, you need two things.
+First, you'll need to buy an SSL (TLS) certificate

+You either pay for a certificate or Ngrok terminates SSL for you which is not very secure.
+With beame-insta-ssl you have free _and_ secure communications.

 ## Who is it for ?

 Web developers, web designers, anyone whose workprouct is displayied in a browser.